-An example of a European Court of Human Rights case which was effectively about disability discrimination but was not decided under Article 14:
+A European Court of Human Rights case which was effectively about disability discrimination but was not decided under Article 14 is:

-A UK Employment Appeal Tribunal accepted that disability is covered by Article 14 in A v London Borough of Hounslow (2001).
-When the issue comes before the UK courts now, it seems normally undisputed that disability is capable of falling within Article 14: eg Burnip v Birmingham City Council, Court of Appeal, 2012.
-A 2018 decision on the Equality Act:
+As to UK cases, the Employment Appeal Tribunal accepted that disability is covered by Article 14 in A v London Borough of Hounslow, 2001.
+The UK courts have also accepted it in numerous other cases, eg Burnip v Birmingham City Council, Court of Appeal, 2012, and a tax tribunal in LH Bishop v Commissioners of Revenue and Customs, 2013.
+By way of example, a 2018 decision on the Equality Act: